Amboss/XMLStorage/README.md

 <h2>Project URL: /XMLStorage/index.html</h2>

-<span>As it was mentioned in the above task project is designated to hold XML file in place of Data Base.
+<span>As it was mentioned in the above task, project is designated to hold XML file in place of Data Base.
 Back-end
  functionality of application, represented by the "XMLStorage.logic" catalog, contain CDModel service and upload validator.
 </br>
 The main to methods, that handel's application functionality, are supporting parsing from XML - for a view page and making search of similarities and storage of new uploaded info.</span>